All Episodes

 Thank you so much for having me on the show.

-Earlier this week, campus reform reported that nine anti-Israel protesters were arrested at the University of Florida, my school, after a week-long protest.
+Earlier this week, Campus Reform reported that nine anti-Israel protesters were arrested at the University of Florida, my school, after a week-long protest.

-Anti-Israel agitators took over the center of our campus for many days, right in front of one of our main libraries, of course, during finals week, and protesters were shouting and causing massive disruptions for students like me, who were just trying to make it to our exams on time, and we're just trying to get studying and we're being inconvenienced by these protesters.
+And protesters were shouting and causing massive disruption for students like me who were just trying to make it to our exams on time and were just trying to get studying and were being inconvenienced by these protesters.

 The arrest of these protesters sent a clear message that this type of behavior is not tolerated on our campus.